Pacific bluefin tuna: Conservation

 Unlike the other bluefins (Atlantic and southern), the Pacific bluefin tuna was not considered threatened initially, resulting in a Least Concern rating in 2011.
 In 2014, it was found to be threatened and the status was changed to Vulnerable.
-Overfishing is occurring in the Pacific bluefin, but overall the stock was not yet believed to be in an overfished condition in 2011.
+The current status is listed as Near threatened.
+Based on a 2024 stock assessment, it was considered to have been rebuilt and not overfished, nor subject to overfishing.

-According to stock assessments completed in 2011, 2014 and 2016 by the International Scientific Committee for Tuna and Tuna-Like Species in the North Pacific Ocean (ISC), the present-day population is at just 2.6 percent of its historic levels.
-The overall fishing mortality rate for this species remains up to three times higher than is sustainable.
+According to the 2024 stock assessment by the International Scientific Committee for Tuna and Tuna-Like Species in the North Pacific Ocean (ISC), the population has increased from a low point of about 2 percent of historic levels in 2010 to about 23 percent in 2020.
+This has coincided with a reduction in fishing mortality due to stricter management measures.
+The International Union for Conservation of Nature (IUCN) classifies the population as "Near Threatened", although that designation has not been updated since the stock was found to have been rebuilt.

-In 2010, it was estimated that the complete spawning biomass was 40–60% of the historically observed spawning biomass.
-In 2000–2004, between 16,000 tonnes and 29,000 tonnes were caught per year.
+Catches have ranged between about 8,000 and 40,000 tonnes since 1952.

-Its wide range and migratory behavior lead to some problems, since fisheries in the species are managed by several different Regional Fisheries Management Organisations that sometimes give conflicting advice.
+Its wide range and migratory behavior lead to some problems, since fisheries in the species are managed by several different Regional Fisheries Management Organisations that have sometimes given conflicting advice.
 The IUCN have recommended that the responsibility be moved to a single organisation.
 Other recommendations include a substantial reduction of fishing of this species, especially juveniles.
-As much as 90% of the caught Pacific bluefins are juveniles.
+In the past, as much as 90% of the caught Pacific bluefins are juveniles.

-Monterey Bay Aquarium's Seafood Watch program have placed all bluefin tunas on the "Avoid" list, and they are also placed on the "Red List" by both Greenpeace and the Blue Ocean Institute.
+Monterey Bay Aquarium's Seafood Watch program lists Pacific bluefin tuna as a "Good Alternative".